 The tool allows you to use a limited set of commands.
 Some commands in Windows are not executable, they are built into the command line (Example of command with executable: whoami).
-If we need to use a command which is a built-in command line, then we should call it directly.
+If we need to use a command which is a built-in command line, then we should call cmd directly (example for requesting the directory content: "cmd /c dir").
 Here are a few more examples of how to run shell commands:

-- dir
+- cmd /c dir

-- cd C:\ & dir
+- cmd /c cd C:\ & dir

-- type C:\autoexec.bat
+- cmd /c type C:\autoexec.bat

-- dir "C:\Program Files\
+- cmd /c dir "C:\Program Files\